 Godna is the traditional Indian art of tattooing.
 This art form is popular among tribal societies that belong to northern and central India.
 The popular patterns in Godna art are floral and geometric designs, horses, elephants, scorpions and peacocks.
 To spread awareness about this art form, The Rooftop community conducted yet another innovative art form with artist Soojata Arora.

 About The Artist

 Soojata Arora is a freelance art instructor by profession.
 She has been in the field of art for over 25 years now.
 Arora teaches art to adults as well as children.
 She specializes in Indian folk arts such as Madhubani, Saura, Warli, Kalamkari, etc.

 Soojata thanked the host for her introduction and started the workshop with the introduction of the types of Godna, which is inspired by the tattoo made by the tribal people.
 She guided and explained the steps for the making of the art.
 Arora created different types of patterns such as leaves, elephants, tortoises, birds and trees, and taught pencil techniques for the colouring and visual aspect of the designs.

 Towards The End Of The Workshop

 Soojata taught colouring, gave suggestions and answered the participants’ questions.
-She shared how she has been learning the art form since she was 12 years old.
+She shared how she has been learning the art form since she was 12.
 She has been teaching this art form for 25 years and explained the importance of having a mentor in one’s artistic career.
 The host thanked Soojata for sharing her knowledge about Godna art.

-Soojata said that one can easily learn this art form through Google and Youtube.
+Soojata said that one can quickly learn this art form through Google and Youtube.
 She had a smiling face throughout the workshop.

-The attendees were from different parts of the country and belonged to different age groups, but were united by their love and passion for art.
-TCC, as always, was successful in curating an informative workshop and innumerable memories.
+The attendees were from different parts of the country and belonged to other age groups, but were united by their love and passion for art.
+Rooftop, as always, was successful in curating an informative workshop and innumerable memories.